JoseRoca/WinFBX/docs/Databases/ODBC Classes.md

 Note Although successful execution of a function is normally indicated by a return value of SQL_SUCCESS, the SQLSTATE 00000 also indicates success.

-#### ODBC Error Codes

-**GetDiagRec** or **GetDiagField** returns SQLSTATE values as defined by X/Open Data Management: Structured Query Language (SQL), Version 2 (March 1995).
-SQLSTATE values are strings that contain five characters.
-The following table lists SQLSTATE values that a driver can return for GetDiagRec.

-The character string value returned for an SQLSTATE consists of a two-character class value followed by a three-character subclass value.
-A class value of "01" indicates a warning and is accompanied by a return code of SQL_SUCCESS_WITH_INFO.
-Class values other than "01," except for the class "IM," indicate an error and are accompanied by a return value of SQL_ERROR.
-The class "IM" is specific to warnings and errors that derive from the implementation of ODBC itself.
-The subclass value "000" in any class indicates that there is no subclass for that SQLSTATE.
-The assignment of class and subclass values is defined by SQL-92.

-**Note**: Although successful execution of a function is normally indicated by a return value of SQL_SUCCESS, the SQLSTATE 00000 also indicates success.

 # <a name="GetOutputNTS"></a>GetOutputNTS (CODBC)

 Returns a 32-bit integer that determines how the driver returns string data.
 If SQL_TRUE, the driver returns string data null-terminated.
 If SQL_FALSE, the driver does not return string data null-terminated.
 This attribute defaults to SQL_TRUE.
 A call to SetEnvAttr to set it to SQL_TRUE returns SQL_SUCCESS.
 A call to SetEnvAttr to set it to SQL_FALSE returns SQL_ERROR and SQLSTATE HYC00.